nvecoven/INFO0948-2/Projects/2021-2022/README.md

     The report should be (at most) one page long using the provided LaTeX template ([ieeeconf.zip](docs/ieeeconf.zip)).

+## Final report

+For the final report, we expect you to complete all compulsory milestones (and some of the optional milestones if you want to).

+Each team must submit their work in two parts on [Gradescope](https://www.gradescope.com/) before :bangbang: Sun May 29, 2022 at 8PM :bangbang:.

+1. In *Final (code + video)*, submit a _zip_ archive that contains:

+    *   The source code of the youBot.

+    *   A video (or a link to the video in the report).

+        In the video, the youBot should solve the milestones on the provided map.
+The video should show the youtBot in action but should also emphasize how the youBot plans its actions.

+2. In *Final (report)*, submit a short written report named `final-report.pdf` (between five and ten pages).

+    In the report, you should summarize the main points of your implementation.
+The report should not consist of a list of functions that you used in your project.
+We are more interested in the why than the what.
+For example, if you chose a specific pathfinding algorithm, explain why this one and not another.

+    In addition, the report should contain a diagram of the finite state machine controlling your youBot.

+    Finally, the report should also contain an histogram of the computation times of your loop without `vrep.simxSynchronousTrigger` and `vrep.simxGetPingTime`.

+    The report should be between five and ten pages long using the provided LaTeX template ([ieeeconf.zip](docs/ieeeconf.zip)).

+## Final presentation

+The final presentation consists of:

+- a demonstration of your solutions on a new map with a live comment from your team.
+The submitted video will be used as a back-up solution in case your code doesn't run as expected on the new map;

+- (if needed) a short slide presentation to further explain some of your ideas;

+- a discussion with the teaching team to place your work in the context of the course.

+When you arrive (two hours before your presentation), you will receive the exam map.
+You will have two hours to run your code on this new map and produce a video of your robot achieving the milestones (no need to add audio comments).
+You will be free to modify your code if needed during that time.
+This will be done on your laptop (we highly recommend using one of the laptops that you used to develop your project).

 ## Help for Gradescope submission

 Each student should register on [Gradescope](https://www.gradescope.com/) using his or her `@student.uliege.be` address.
 If you don't see the class INFO0948-2 on your dashboard, contact us on [Ed](https://edstem.org/us/dashboard) as soon as possible (don't wait the day before the deadline ;-).